realrate/Causing/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/)

-_Causing is a multivariate graphical analysis tool helping you to interpret the the causal effects of a given equation system._
+_Causing is a multivariate graphical analysis tool helping you to interpret the causal effects of a given equation system._

 **Input:** You simply have to put in a dataset and provide an equation system in form of a